quasilyte/roboden-game/README.md

 make wasm
 ```

-After this you can open index.html in browser.
+After that you can open index.html in browser.

 #### This game is tested on these targets: